This is me

 In my social channels, which I manage alone, I also take care of my columns entitled “Flying with books” and “Flying with dinosaurs” to raise awareness of reading and interest in science.

-I am a fifth level brown belt in Karate.
+I am a sixth level brown belt in Karate.

 The first beautiful thing on Friday 13 November 2020 is the link between

 Greta (Thunberg) and Angela (Piero).
 While zapping, I am struck by the image of